FAQ

 How should I store my rehydrated freeze-dried breastmilk?

-How long does freeze dried breast milk last?
+How long does freeze dried milk last?

 How do I know I am getting my own milk back?